- Download our Jakarta Schools Guide

-With a growing expat community, the city boasts many international schools with good standards, diverse entertainment options and a wide array of community activities conducted in English and other languages for expat parents and kids in Jakarta.
+With a growing expat community, Jakarta boasts many international schools, diverse entertainment options and a wide array of community activities conducted in English and other languages for expat parents and kids.

-If both parents are working, and even if that is not the case, it’s easy to find childcare options.
-Indonesian nannies are used to working with foreign families and will accommodate most of an expat's requests and needs.
+It’s easy to find childcare options.
+Indonesian nannies are used to working with foreign families and can accommodate most requests and needs.
 Nannies can grow very attached to children and can become the go-to person when requiring help in translating something or just dealing with life in Jakarta.

 Education in Jakarta

 There is a broad assortment of schools in Jakarta for expat children.
-The biggest challenge will be to decide which programme fits the needs of a person's children and their family.
+The biggest challenge will be to decide which programme fits the needs of a child and the family.

 International schools are the best options for families who know that they will be in Jakarta for a specific length of time.
 The curriculum followed is easily validated and transferable to other international schools in different countries and even back home, wherever that might be.
-Most of the international schools' staff, from the principal to the teachers, is composed of expats, with English, German or French being their native language.
+Most of the international schools' staff, from the principal to the teachers, is composed of expats.

-An expat's school of choice will very likely determine the area where they will want to find housing in Jakarta.
+An expat's school of choice will likely determine the area where they search for housing in Jakarta.
 Traffic can be a big hindrance to some kids' activities so parents will need to find a home close to their children’s school to ensure that they can take advantage of all the extra-curricular activities and events the school has to offer.